Hydraecia micacea

 Identification

 Reliable identification from similar European Hydraecia (H. ultima and H. nordstroemi) requires genital examination; external is insufficient for definitive determination.
 Within its range, distinguished from H. immanis (hop-vine borer) by specific morphological and molecular characteristics.
-The -tinged and luteous provide tentative field recognition, but confirmation necessitates dissection.
+The -tinged forewings and luteous hindwings provide tentative field recognition, but confirmation necessitates dissection.

 Images